panicoenlaxbox/cookiecutter-pythonpackage/README.md

 This environment variable is used by Pipenv to download packages from a private feed.

-During the project generation, it's written in `.env` file that it's excluded from source control in `.gitignore` file.
+During the project generation and, if you choose to create the pipelines, it's written in `.env` file that it's excluded from source control in `.gitignore` file.

 If you want to change the default location of `.env` file, you can use [PIPENV_DOTENV_LOCATION](https://pipenv.pypa.io/en/latest/advanced/#pipenv.environments.PIPENV_DOTENV_LOCATION)